 $7,790 to $10,490

-Anchor off the remote Osa Peninsula and the environs of Corcovado National Park.
-Your exact landing spot for the day will depend on sea conditions.
-You may swim in waterfall pools, horseback ride on the beach or join a an expedition landing craft cruise.
-Trek through the rain forest for a chance to see three species of monkeys in one day: howler, spider and squirrel!
-(B,L,D)
+Anchor off the Osa Peninsula to see some of the most pristine lowland rain forest on the Pacific coast.
+In the environs of Corcovado National Park, swim in waterfall pools, take an optional horseback ride on the coast, or trek through the rain forest for a chance to see four species of monkeys—howler, spider, capuchin, and squirrel.

-Disembark after breakfast in Colón.
-Proceed to the airport in Panama City for flights home.
-(B)
+Disembark after breakfast in Colon.
+Transfer to the airport in Panama City for flights home.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.